rdpoor/mulib-support/README.md

 Efficient, extensible first-in, first-out queue operations, built atop mu_list.

+### mu_task

+A simple implementation of deferred function calls, with a compile time option for profiling.
+Used extensively by `mu_sched`.

+### mu_time

+Functions to manipulate time values, properly handling roll-over.
+Interfaces to platform specific ports/.../port_time.c

 ## In the laboratory

 These are modules yet to be written and tested (or in some cases, ported from a